Estimated reading time: 6 minutes

-The Blue Mountains, one of the most visited sites in Australia and the UNESCO heritage area.
-A common question from many travelers booked day tours with Sydney Top Tours was ‘Why are Australia’s Blue Mountains blue?’ and in this article will explain why its called Blue Mountains.
-It is just 31 miles (50 km) northwest of Sydney Central Business District (CBD), is a treasure trove of ever-changing spectacular landscapes.
+The Blue Mountains, one of the most visited sites in Australia, a famous destination for day trips from Sydney and a UNESCO heritage area.
+A common question from many travellers who booked day tours with Sydney Top Tours was ‘Why are Australia’s the Blue Mountains blue?’ and this article will explain It is just 31 miles (50 km) northwest of Sydney Central Business District (CBD), which is a treasure trove of ever-changing spectacular landscapes.
 And the ideal getaway for a sublime experience of the Australian Bush.
 The extensive landscapes of the Greater Blue Mountains area extend to almost 156 miles (250 km) from north to south, from the edge of the Goulburn and Hunter Valleys to the Southern Highlands near Mittagong.
 And the Wombeyan Caves.
 This mountain range is considered an important part of the Australian heritage and an integral part of the topology of New South Wales.

 As part of the Great Dividing Range, the Blue Mountains offer many activities and sightseeing opportunities attracting more than 4 million tourists of all ages and interests annually.
 This region is a thriving community built on culture and the arts with its foundation based on nature and preservation.
 As such, today, this region is the venue for holding live rock and classical concerts, art shows and exhibitions, a burlesque festival, and a supercar rally.
 It is home to nearly 80,000 people while its economy supports more than 20 million jobs.
 However, nature and all that entails will forever remain the highlight of the Blue Mountains.

-Listed as a UNESCO World Heritage Area due to its atypical eucalypt-based ecological system, the Blue Mountains remain a source of absorbing nature at its most inimitable by those who visit the region.
+Listed as a UNESCO World Heritage Area due to its atypical eucalypt-based ecological system, this area remains a source of absorbing nature at its most inimitable by those who visit the region.
 As such, taking a trip to the Blue Mountains is not only a favourite with international travellers but very popular amongst the locals, and those on short business trips.